raygun101/MarkupKit/README.md

 The content is automatically sized to match the image view's bounds.

 ### UIPickerView
 MarkupKit adds the following instance methods to the `UIPickerView` class.
 These methods are added to `UIPickerView` primarily so casting is not required when using an `LMPickerView` instance in markup.
-They also provide parity with similar methods added to `UITableView`:
+However, the mutator methods are only implemented by `LMPickerView`:

 ```objc
 - (NSString *)nameForComponent:(NSInteger)component;